Plans and Worksheets for Grade 4

-Videos, solutions, and lessons to help Grade 4 students learn to draw points, lines, line segments, rays, angles (right, acute, obtuse), and perpendicular and parallel lines.
+Videos, examples, solutions, and lessons to help Grade 4 students learn to draw points, lines, line segments, rays, angles (right, acute, obtuse), and perpendicular and parallel lines.
 Identify these in two-dimensional figures.

 Common Core: 4.G.1

 Lines, Line Segments, and Rays

 - I can identify and draw an example of point, line, line segment, ray, angle, parallel lines, and perpendicular lines.

 Difference between lines, line segments, and rays.